NYULibraries/sdr-documentation/accessioning-workflow.md

 ### Note

 Many of the examples in this document make use of a Ruby gem called **SdrFriend**, so named because of how friendly it is.
-The codebase for that tool, as well as documentation (including on how to set it up), can be found at its [Github page](https://github.com/sgbalogh/sdrfriend).
+The codebase for that tool, as well as documentation (including on how to set it up), can be found at its [Github page](https://github.com/NYULibraries/sdrfriend).
 In order to install this gem, make sure you have:

 - The latest version of Ruby installed using [Ruby Version Manager](https://rvm.io/rvm/install)
 - HomeBrew [installed](https://brew.sh/)
 - Installed the bundler gem by entering `gem install bundler`

- E mail Andrew Battista to get a copy of **SdrFriend** Then, download the repository, navigate to it and enter `bundle install`
+ To download **SdrFriend** go to the [Github page](https://github.com/NYULibraries/sdrfriend).
+Then, navigate to it and enter `bundle install`

 ## 1. Assessment